 “For example, if you enter a card into the chip reader slot but the reader isn’t activated yet, it will come up with an error and you’ll be prompted to swipe the card in order to use it,” said Randy Vanderhoof, former CEO of Secure Technology Alliance and U.S. Payments Forum.

 “If a consumer tries to swipe a chip card instead of inserting it, an error will appear and they will be prompted to insert the card for chip processing instead,” Vanderhoof said.

 If chip-card readers are not in place at a merchant at all, your EMV card can be read with a swipe, just like a traditional magnetic-stripe card.

-“You can still conduct transactions, you just lose that extra level of chip security,” said Doug Johnson, vice president of risk management policy for the American Bankers Association.
+“You can still conduct transactions, you just lose that extra level of chip security,” said Doug Johnson, former senior vice president and chief advisor for payments and cybersecurity policy for the American Bankers Association.

 Globally, Mastercard says 86% of face-to-face transactions use EMV technology.
 In the U.S., it’s 73%, mostly because gas stations and some other (mostly small) businesses have been slow to make the shift.

 “It’s important to note that this is mostly a fight between banks and merchants,” explained Rossman.
 “Consumers have very limited – often zero – liability for fraudulent transactions, especially if we report them promptly.
 And credit cards have even better fraud protections than debit cards.

 Will I be able to use my EMV card when I travel outside the country?

 The U.S. is the last major market still using the magnetic-stripe card system.
 Many European countries moved to EMV technology years ago to combat high fraud rates.
 That shift has left many U.S. consumers who have magnetic-stripe cards looking for other forms of payment when they travel.